AdamWongCH/analytics-thinking/10-Real-World-Analytics-Systems/README.md

 Each step builds on the previous one:

-* understand how analytics systems work
+* understand system thinking
-* design a solution conceptually
+* recognise patterns across contexts
-* apply structured thinking to a real scenario
+* apply structured decision thinking

 ---